Managed on-premises¶

 Using an existing VPC¶

-To use an existing VPC instead of creating a new one:
+To use an existing VPC instead of creating a new one, set VPC_ID=vpc-xxxxxxxx in your .env file before running the docker command.

 What the setup creates¶